Skip to main content

 Downstream steps:

-• use extracted fields directly
+• use context fields directly

-• explicitly resolve full payload if needed
+• explicitly resolve full payload if needed via reference

 9) Resolving refs (explicit)